tinaoberoi/OpenMpAdvectionEquation/README.md

 ## Milestone 2

-- Details of your processor and compiler choice for any data
+- Details of your processor and compiler choice for any data Used the linux server

+CPU(s): 16
+Threads per core: 2

 - A demonstration that you get the same answer with the parallel and serial versions.
 Is bitwise reproducibility expected?